 This creamery will be a modern take on ice cream parlors and soda shops of the 1950s.
 Think egg creams, floats and ice cream available by the scoop in brightly lit display cases.
 Ice cream will also be sold in pre-packed cartons.

-A sister to the original location in Arlington, Va., this Japanese noodle bar will focus on quick and easy meals, with a menu highlighted by ramen, poke, and donburri rice bowls.
+A sister to the original location in Arlington, Va., this Japanese spot will focus on quick and easy meals, with a menu highlighted by sushi and poke bowls.